 About the Position

 The successful candidate will enhance our existing strengths in undergraduate education and science teacher preparation, and will teach chemistry courses as well as K-12 science teacher preparation courses in SMATE.
 The teaching assignment will be distributed evenly between chemistry and SMATE.
-This person must be committed to quality undergraduate education and to fulfilling teaching responsibilities in ways that support an equitable and inclusive learning environment for students.
-The successful candidate will be expected to develop and maintain an active research program involving undergraduate and M.S. students, preferably one that emphasizes science education ?and supports active collaborations within and between the SMATE and Chemistry programs.
+This person must be committed to quality undergraduate education and teacher preparation.
+They must also be committed to fulfilling teaching responsibilities in ways that support an equitable and inclusive learning environment for students.
+The successful candidate will be expected to develop and maintain an active research program involving undergraduate and M.S. students, preferably one that emphasizes science education and supports active collaborations within and between the SMATE and Chemistry programs.
 This faculty member will also be expected to participate in service activities, including departmental committees and student advising.

 Record of and potential for facilitating high quality inclusive, student-centered undergraduate learning experiences.

 Record of and potential for high quality scholarship, including commitment to mentoring undergraduates in research.

 Demonstrated ability and commitment to fostering equity, inclusion and diversity in the classroom and research lab.